libvips/libvips/_posts/2023-10-10-What's-new-in-8.15.md

 title: What's new in libvips 8.15
 ---

-libvips 8.15 is almost done, so here's a summary of what's new.
+libvips 8.15 is now done, so here's a summary of what's new.
 Check the [ChangeLog](https://github.com/libvips/libvips/blob/master/ChangeLog) if you need more details.